techtangents/java-incredible-proof-machine/readme.markdown

 and a lot of fun.
 It's a great training exercise for programmers.

 The Curry-Howard isomorphism states that proofs in a logic system correspond to types in a programming language.
-Translate the theorem into types, then if you can inhabit this type, then you've proven the theorem.
+So, if you translate the theorem into types, if you can inhabit this type, then you've proven the theorem.

 This repository translates all of the theorems in the Incredible Proof Machine into Java 6 methods.
 Implement the methods to prove the theorem.